(See the full six-part series here.)

 - …which leads to them being over-protective, or controlling, or needy…

-- …then their own behavior has them feel even more unlovable and abandonable.
+- …then feel ashamed of this behavior, making them feel even more unlovable and abandon-able.

 And if you really want to feel insecure, threatened and jealous in the relationship… treat your partner poorly.
 Do that, and you will be eternally on edge and constantly accusing them in your head of being on the brink of leaving you.

 I’ll say that again.
 The worse you treat your partner, the more you’re at risk of feeling insecure and jealous in the relationship.

 I’ve written about the connection between self-worth and having a good relationship with the opposite sex before, and the work I needed to do to get there myself.

 There’s another very specific flavor of insecure jealousy that leads to false (or exaggerated) accusations.
 It actually has little to do with your partner at all.
 They’re pretty much caught in the crossfire of how you feel about yourself, inflamed by something you see in the third party, this other person you’re convinced your partner has the hots for.
 Here’s how it goes.

 - You see something you like in Third Party, something you admire.
 You see positive qualities, something you think is attractive…

 - Then you compare yourself to them and feel inadequate….

 - Then you project all of that onto your partner, accusing them of wanting to run off with Third Party and leave you in the dust.

 Actually, the only one who’s abandoning you in this scenario is you.
 You’re basically cheating on yourself in your mind and trying to frame your partner for the crime.